-- Voting system data that is imported, exported, or otherwise reported, is in an interoperable format.
+4.1 - Voting system data that is imported, exported, or otherwise reported, is in an interoperable format.

-- Standard, publicly -available formats for other types of data are used, where available.
+4.2 - Standard, publicly available formats for other types of data are used, where available.

-- Widely-used hardware interfaces and communications protocols are used.
+4.3 - Widely-used hardware interfaces and communications protocols are used.